wegiangb/rdefra/README.md

 ![](README_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+The above box plots show that the highest concentrations usually occurr during April/May and that these vary year-by-year.

 ## Cached catalogue

 For convenience, a cached version of the catalogue (last updated in August 2016) is included in the package and can be loaded using the following command: